ColinLeeCampbell/cordova-plugin-wearOS/README.md

     wearOS.sendMessage(jsonObject, messagePath, success, error)

 Send JSONObject messages from a mobile phone to it's wearOS connected wearable.
+This function reports all successes and errors to the supplied callback functions.

 Parameters:

     @param {JSONObject} jsonObject - JSON Object message
     @param {String} messagePath - Path to wear the message will be stored by the wearable.
-    @param {successCallback} success - Success callback, called repeatedly for each message recieved.
+    @param {successCallback} success - Success callback, called when a message is sent successfully.
     @param {failCallback} error - Error callback.